MikeyBower93/orthanc/README.md

 ## Running in codespaces
 - Codespaces doesn't automatically run `setup.sh` so you need to run `chmod 777 setup.sh` folloed by `./setup.sh` for it to install the tooling needed.

-## Next steps
-- Find ways for VSCode search to index the development folder.